raymondkeogh/doggystyle/README.md

 2. Prices and services available.
 - As the site owner, I would like to display my prices and services.
 - As an external user, I want to check the prices for the grooming services.
 - As an external user, I want to see what services are offered.

 The prices sections will be clearly labelled on the main page in the navigation menu and once clicked will open a clear list of services and associated prices.

  3. Evidence of work – gallery of past work.
-	-As an external user, I want to see examples of work done by the dog groomer.
+- As an external user, I want to see examples of work done by the dog groomer.
-	-As the site owner, I want to showcase the work that I do.
+- As the site owner, I want to showcase the work that I do.

 The gallery will be equally as visible on the main navigation menu opening up a selection of photographs for the user to scroll through.
 There will also be a small section on the main page that has select pictures in it.
 On clicking these images you will be brought to the gallery page.

 The contact page will contain a google maps iframe showing the location of the business

--As an external user, I want to see where the dog groomers is
+- As an external user, I want to see where the dog groomers is located.
-    located.

 The entire website will be optimised to be viewed on mobile devices and a variety of screen sizes.

--As an external user, I want to be able to view the site on my mobile
-    phone or tablet.
+- As an external user, I want to be able to view the site on my mobile phone or tablet.

 The overall result will be a cohesive, visually appealing and intuitive website reinforcing the clients brand image.

--As the site owner, I want to increase the profile of my business and
-    have a website I can direct potential customers.
+- As the site owner, I want to increase the profile of my business and have a website I can direct potential customers.

 Adobe Xd - DoggyStyle website mockup [https://xd.adobe.com/view/f6aca366-5b35-47df-9ab1-72c1e0584183-a3ff/](https://xd.adobe.com/view/f6aca366-5b35-47df-9ab1-72c1e0584183-a3ff/)